Medically Reviewed by

 -

-Hydrogen tablets and machines both produce hydrogen-rich water
+Hydrogen tablets and hydrogen water machines both produce hydrogen-rich water

 -